 If back then I’d had CrunchTime, I could have made a ton of money by teaching the OK ones to use:

-- Suggested order (system-generated suggested ordering based on par levels, historical consumption patterns, sales forecasts and on-hand inventory levels to ensure you have the right products to meet customer expectations.)
+- Suggested order (system-generated suggested ordering based on par levels, historical consumption patterns, sales forecasts, and on-hand inventory levels ensure you have the right products to meet customer expectations.)